alexkunin/devbox/README.md

 # devbox
 Idea comes from [10 Docker Tips and Tricks That Will Make You Sing A Whale Song of Joy](http://nathanleclaire.com/blog/2014/07/12/10-docker-tips-and-tricks-that-will-make-you-sing-a-whale-song-of-joy/).

+Automated builds can be found on the [docker registry site](https://registry.hub.docker.com/u/alexkunin/devbox/).

 Here is how to run it:

 `docker run -it --name devbox --hostname devbox -v /var/run/docker.sock:/var/run/docker.sock alexkunin/devbox`